Plays, comedians, magicians and more head to Fairfield County

 Amazing Max, Jan.
 26, 3 p.m., The Palace Theatre, 61 Atlantic St., Stamford.
 Interactive magic show with Max Darwin.
 Tickets: $12.50 Info: palacestamford.org.

-John O’Hurley: A Man with Standards, storytelling, songs and humor, Jan.
+John O’Hurley: A Man with Standards, Jan.
 26, 5 p.m., The Ridgefield Playhouse Leir Foundation Arts for Everyone outreach program.
 Tickets: $49.50.
 Info: ridgefieldplayhouse.org.

 Godspell, Feb.
 6 through March 8, ACT of Connecticut, 36 Old Quarry Rd., Ridgefield.
 Tickets: $52-$72.
 Info: actofct.org.